mayaby/NAHosMIP_monsoons/README.md

 - Get_stippling_regions.ipynb : notebook to get the stippled regions for Figures 4, S4, S7, S8
 - SI_tables.ipynb : notebook for calculating the data in Tables S1, S3 and S5 (also used in Figure 3)

+## Workflow

+Please note that the above scripts do not include the workflow, and are just the "building blocks" of the analysis needed to reproduce the results.
+So, for example, if one wanted to reproduce Figure 3 from the main text, one would first need to regrid and process the files using commands from cdo_examples.sh, then run the first section of SI_tables.ipynb, and then run the final section of Main_plots.ipynb.

+If you have any questions about the code or analysis, please contact maya.ben-yami@tum.de.